populationgenomics/talos/design_docs/annotation_source.md

 # Annotation Fields

-AIP uses VEP annotations when filtering and classifying variants.
+Talos uses VEP annotations when filtering and classifying variants.
 Much of this is done during the Hail runtime, with some values used downstream when finalising inheritance pattern checks.
 This document breaks down the annotations used at each point.